Dev-Daniel-Ola/Employee-Management/README.md

-EMPLOYEE MANAGEMENT SYSTEM
+Employee Management System

 This is a desktop-based CRUD application built to manage a company's record of employment history.
-It was built with JAVA SWING for GUI and MySQL for database integration.
-This project simulates production-level Java desktop application.
+It was built with Java Swing for GUI and MySQL for database integration.
+This project simulates a production-level Java desktop application.
 It follows clean code practices, integrates with MySQL for data persistence and uses Java Swing for a structured GUI.

 It is designed with job-ready code quality and modular design in mind, making it suitable for further development.

+---
 FEATURES

 Add, view, update, delete, and search employee records.